VentusSynergy/FoodTruckProject/README.md

 #### 1. Writing out a plan pays off.
 For this program, I decided to jump into it without planning out the steps of what I needed to do.
 I caught myself jumping from one part of the application to the next and I suffered for it when there where both logic and syntax errors; not to mention disorganization of code.

-#### 2.When using loops to input new data into different indexes in an array, inserting a loop counter variable into the brackets works wonders.
+#### 2. When using loops to input new data into different indexes in an array, inserting a loop counter variable into the brackets works wonders.
 I had spent too much time trying different methods to get around that problem and was so frustrated and happy to finally get it to work.
 I find it to be very comical and fascinating when simple things such as that stump me.

 ### New Technologies/Topics Applied